 The CCM Chorale maintains an active performance schedule both within and without the walls of the University of Cincinnati.
 It regularly combines with other CCM ensembles to execute large choral/orchestral and operatic works, and also performs more intimate compositions with the school’s top chamber ensembles.
 The ensemble has a strong presence in the Cincinnati community, annually performing stand-alone or combined concerts in the top venues and concert series of the greater Cincinnati area.
 Chorale has sung at multiple American Choral Directors Association and Midwest Composers Symposium conferences, and has been guest artists with several Cincinnati musical organizations, including the May Festival Chorus.

-The Chamber Choir and Chorale combine annually to present standard repertory and contemporary choral/orchestral masterworks with the CCM Philharmonia and Concert Orchestras.
-Most recently featured were Berlioz’s Te Deum (March 2015), John Adam’s El Niño for the ACDA Central Division Convention and the public (February and March, 2014), two masterworks celebrating the 200th anniversary of the birth of Verdi - Don Carlos in the original 5-act French version (September 2013) and Requiem (January 2013), as well as Berlioz’s La Damnation de Faust with visuals by Raul Barcelona (February 2012) and a concert version (complete) of Puccini’s Turandot (January 2011).
+The Chamber Choir, Chorale and Cincinnati Youth Choir combine annually to present standard repertory and contemporary choral/orchestral masterworks with the CCM Philharmonia and Concert Orchestras, the CCM Wind Symphony and CCM Jazz Studies.
+Recently featured were Act One of Puccini’s Tosca in Concert (October 2017), the American university staged premiere of Honegger's Joan of Arc at the Stake (Feb.
+2016), Berlioz’s Te Deum (March 2015), John Adam’s El Niño for the ACDA Central Division Convention and the public (February and March, 2014), two masterworks celebrating the 200th anniversary of the birth of Verdi - Don Carlos in the original 5-act French version (September 2013) and Requiem (January 2013), as well as Berlioz’s La Damnation de Faust with visuals by Raul Barcelona (February 2012) and a concert version (complete) of Puccini’s Turandot (January 2011).
 Recent seasons have featured collegiate premieres of John Adam’s On the Transmigration of Souls, Philip Glass’s Symphony No. 5, Penderecki’s Credo and Augusta Read Thomas’s Ring Out, Wild Bells, To The Wild Sky, the latter two works both performed before the ACDA Central Division Convention (February 2012).
-Chamber Choir and Chorale combine to perform with the Cincinnati May Festival, the western hemisphere's oldest continuing choral festival.
+Chamber Choir and Chorale have combined to perform with the Cincinnati May Festival, the western hemisphere's oldest continuing choral festival.
 Recent performances have featured the Mahler Symphony No. 8 conducted by James Conlon and Berlioz Requiem conducted by James Levine.

 The CCM Chamber Singers is a 30-voice mixed chorus of music majors conducted exclusively by graduate MM and DMA choral majors, under the mentorship of the choral faculty.
 MM and DMA choral majors gain professional conducting training through rehearsals and performances of the Chamber Singers, performing a varied repertoire of a cappella, accompanied and chamber works from all style periods.
-Chamber Singers rehearsals are followed by masterclasses for MM and DMA choral majors with choral and guest artist faculty.
+Chamber Singers rehearsals are followed by master classes for MM and DMA choral majors with choral and guest artist faculty.